ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### Long Offline Time Periods

 In some cases users would like to be able to use some features of the system even if they are offline for a longer time period.
 E.g. when they go on vacation to a place where they do not have access to internet connectivity or during a trip in a train or on a plane.
 ILIAS offers some solutions like the SCORM offline player or the HTML export of learning modules.
-Both these solutions currently suffer from differently technical (using outdated web techniques) or usability issues (lack of progress synchronisation).
+Both these solutions currently suffer from technical issues (using outdated web techniques) or usability issues (lack of progress synchronisation).

 ## Scenarios